a-leena/Mushroom_Classification/README.md

 <p> The objective of this project is to classify mushrooms as ‘edible’ or ‘poisonous’, using several different machine learning models, based on various physical features of mushrooms such as their cap shape and color, gill size and color, odor, bruises, population, etc.</p>
 <p>The dataset used, that was obtained from <a href="https://www.kaggle.com/datasets/uciml/mushroom-classification?resource=download">Kaggle</a>, contains 8124 instances of mushrooms with 22 physical characteristics and a binary target/class label – ‘p’ for poisonous and ‘e’ for edible.</p>

+> 📌 **View the 'Data Preprocessing and Feature Selection' Jupyter Notebook and 'Preprocessing Feature Selection Report' for a detailed account on the steps taken before applying Machine Learning Models.**

 ## Models Used
 <p> The below models were trained and tested on the 2 pre-processed datasets (with 20 and 6 features). </p>
 <ol>